trpc/trpc/examples/.test/big-router-declaration/README.md

-This is an example to preview how the DX is when making a big router with tRPC v10.
+This is an example to test that declaration files work with a big router in tRPC.

-It has a `postinstall`-script that generates 700 procedures (which you can modify in `scripts/codegen.ts`).
+It has a `postinstall`-script that generates 1400 procedures (which you can modify in `scripts/codegen.ts`).

 ```bash